Digital Nomad Guide to Siem Reap, Cambodia [2026 updated]

 https://www.google.com/maps/place/Siem+Reap+House/@13.3523585,103.8535764,17z - Footprint Café

 A chilled café with a free coworking space upstairs.
-It has one phone booth and a small meeting room.- Great coffee and food
+It has one phone booth (Jan 2026: not anymore, they use it as a storage) and a small meeting room for rent.- Great coffee and food

 - Friendly staff